lucyHD/odin-recipes/README.md

 ## Foundations Project: Recipes

-This project is using knowledge gained from the HTML chapters of the Odin Project to display learning of HTML like using links and and index.
+This project is using knowledge gained from the HTML chapters of the Odin Project to display learning of HTML, such as using list elements.